iremnazyolcuu/java-101-path/README.md

 # java-101-path
-Assignments for the Java 101 Path by Kodluyoruz
+Assignments for the Introductory Level Java Backend Web Development Path by Kodluyoruz